 Before we break down each section and how you should correctly put it, it would be prudent to first understand the various formats of interior design resume writing.

 There are currently four major types of interior design resume layouts.
 They include;

 - Single column template

 The single-column template is ideal for those that wish to get hired in entry-level capacities.
 It is one of the most dependable templates as it greatly shows your skills and competencies without sounding too scarce.

 - Double column template

-The double-column template is best used by candidates with a couple of years behind their back.
-You can use this template in reverse-chronological order and when topped up with your portfolio, gives a good overview of your background.
+The double-column template is best used by candidates with a couple of years behind their backs.
+You can use this template in reverse-chronological order and then topped up with your portfolio, which gives a good overview of your background.